tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_review_processes.md

 ## Final signoff

 By this time, you should have amassed a significant amount reviewer feedback, and your doc should have gone through multiple iterations and edits.
 Hopefully, your documentation is nearly ready for release.
 Now you're ready for the signoff stage.
 Identify about five key people who you want to formally sign off on the docs.
 This might be the product manager, the engineering lead, the manager of field engineers, your legal representative, and the support director.
-Create a document (maybe a Quip or Google Doc) with their names and check boxes next to them and the word "Approve" next to it.
+Create a document (maybe a Quip or Google Doc) with their names and check boxes next to them and an option to select Approve.
 Send them an email asking for their formal signoff prior to publishing the docs.

 This is important: Do not publish the docs until you get their signoff.
 As a technical writer, you don't have much leverage to force people to review docs (nevertheless, you'll be held responsible for any errors or inaccurate information).
 Your one piece of leverage is to not click the publish button.
 Especially if you're working on a new release, many teams are eagerly looking forward to release day.
-By requiring signoff before you publish the docs, you can force teams to review the content.
+By requiring signoff before you publish the docs, you can force teams to review the content and assume some responsibility.
 After you click publish, if you failed to get a comprehensive review from key people, they will not likely be incentivized to review documentation post-release.

-Also note that while the product team probably already reviewed the docs at an early stage, the docs no doubt underwent multiple iterations and additions that the product team needs to look over once again.

-If you make the hasty decision to publish before getting their signoff, good luck ever getting the person to review anything.
-I've seen this happen many times.
-There is one pressure point you can apply as a technical writer: whether to publish or not.
 Lack of documentation might not hold up a software release at many companies, but most product teams require documentation as part of their product release.
 Use your leverage as needed.

+Also note that while the product team probably already reviewed the docs at an early stage, the docs no doubt underwent multiple iterations and additions that the product team needs to look over once again.

 ## Post-release doc reviews